A Universal Model of Commuting Networks: Results

+Moreover, in order to have an idea of the improvement of the model compared with complete randomness, we have computed the CPC of a random model where the probabilities presented in Equation (\ref{probs}) are uniform ($P_{i \rightarrow j}= \frac{1}{n}$, where $n$ is the number of units).
+As shown on the Figure \ref{Figure3} we obtained an average CPC around 0.1.
+For our model, the CPC is always higher than 0.7 with an average around 0.8, which can be interpreted as 70 to 80 \% of correctly predicted commuting connections.

+Our goal is to derive the value of $\beta$ from some easily available global characteristics of the case-study, giving the possibility to reconstruct the commuting flows when they are not available.
+Figure \ref{Figure4} gives strong evidence of such a universal relation.

-The next question is: How does the value of $\beta$ vary with the global characteristics of the case-study?
-Actually, our results show that the optimal value of parameter $\beta$ follows a universal rule depending only on the average surface of the geographic units.
-This rule is shown on Fig. \ref{loglog}, where the x-axis represents the average surface of the geographic units in the area ($\langle S\rangle$ in logarithm scale) and the y-axis the optimal $\beta$ value (in logarithm scale).
-The linear regression in the log-log plane, shows a simple relation:
+The x-axis represents the average surface of the geographic units of the case-study ($\langle S\rangle$ in logarithm scale) and the y-axis the optimal $\beta$ value (in logarithm scale).
+The linear regression in the log-log plane shows a simple relation: